somedatapacket/docs.humio.com/content/language-syntax/_index.md

     E{Final Result}
 {{< /mermaid >}}
 <figcaption>Events flow through the query pipeline, from the repository to the left.
-The events are as it passes through filters, and aggregates.
-After an aggregation the data is usually no longer events, one or more simple rows containing the results.</figcaption>
+Events are filtered or transformed as it passes through filters, and aggregates.
+After an aggregation the data is usually no longer events, but one or more simple rows containing the results.</figcaption>
 </figure>

 As the data passes through the query, Humio filters, transforms, and aggregates